petablox/arbitrar/doc/how_to_use.md

     }
   },
   {
-    "name": "atftpd",
+    "name": "libpng",
     "pkg_src": {
       "src_type": "debian",
-      "link": "atftpd"
+      "link": "libpng-dev"
     }
   }
 ]
 ```

-So this `packages.json` will contain a JSON array, each of which is a package in the form of JSON object.
-Each package object must contain a "name" field, used to identify the package and has to be unique.
-Then you provide "pkg_src" representing the source of the package.
-Now, for "src_type" you can either put `"github"` or `"debian"`.
-If you are pulling from a github source, then in the `"link"` field you should provide the full link to the repository; if you are pulling a Debian package, you just provide the name of that package in Debian package registry.
-In case you can't find a specific Debian package, feel free to use `sudo apt-get ...`  to direct the registries.
+The file `packages.json` contains a JSON array, each of which is a package in the form of a JSON object.
+Each package object must contain a `name` field, used to identify the package and has to be unique.
+Then you provide `pkg_src` representing the source of the package.
+Now, for `src_type` you can either put `"github"` or `"debian"`.
+If you are pulling from a github source, then in the `"link"` field you should provide the full link to the git repository;
+if you are pulling a Debian package, you just provide the name of that package in Debian package registry.

+> Please note that if you are using systems other than Ubuntu, you cannot use this Debian option

 After you finish setting up your `packages.json`, simply run